-(Note: This article was written by an executive at a top life insurance company that sells both Whole Life and Universal Life, and has no vested interest in either.
+(Note: This article was written by an executive at a top life insurance company that sells both Whole Life Insurance and Universal Life Insurance, and has no vested interest in either.
 He has requested to remain anonymous.)

 Mr. X says… “Universal [life] is absolutely flexible, face amount and premium can change any time, more, less, whatever.”

 Within limits (the government limits the highest level of premium that can be paid into the policy, the companies place a limit on the lowest level of premium payment), Mr. X is correct, but there is an assumption that flexibility is an absolutely indispensable product virtue and that assumption needs to be examined.
 (By way of an analogy, consider how much “flexibility” of action you would allow your teenage children.)